| |

 Photo credit: Leah Ingram.

 You can use any mozzarella cheese when making pizza.
-However, fresher is better — either shredded or thin sliced.
+However, we prefer fresh mozzarella.
+Fresher is better — either shredded or thin sliced.

 The pre-shredded cheese in grocery stores is convenient, but contains a bunch of anti-caking and anti-mold ingredients that distract from the flavor.
 Also, it tends not to melt as nicely.
 So, if you have the time and money, go with the fresh stuff.